-a.
-Graduate Leave Status (GLS)
+6a.
+Graduate Leave

-b.
+6b.
 Medical Leave

 Medical Leave is a special type of Graduate Leave.
 Medical Leave must be coordinated with the Graduate School, the student’s program advisor and chair, International Programs (for international students only) and also with Health and Wellness Services if the student seeks counseling regarding health insurance options during their leave.
 Graduate students must submit a Graduate Leave form, along with the Medical Leave Documentation form, to the program advisor, program chair, and the Graduate School prior to the semester in which Medical Leave is needed, unless the leave is an emergency.
-This Medical Leave policy does not apply to specific program requirements or the terms and conditions of assistantships, fellowships and other forms of financial aid.
+This Medical Leave policy does not apply to specific program requirements or the terms and conditions of assistantships, fellowships, and other forms of financial aid.
 At the end of the leave, the student does not need to complete the Reenrollment form or pay a reenrollment fee to reenroll in their program.
-Medical Leave generally is limited to one calendar year during a student’s graduate studies.
-Students who require Medical leave for more than one calendar year must obtain program support and Graduate School approval in advance to extend the leave beyond the first year.
+Medical leave generally is limited to one calendar year during a student’s graduate studies.
+Students who require Medical Leave for more than one calendar year must obtain approval from their program and the Graduate School in advance to extend the leave beyond the first year.
 Extensions to Medical Leave are not guaranteed.
 Students on approved Medical Leave do not have to complete a reenrollment form or pay a reenrollment fee.

-c.
+6c.
 Short-term Parental Leave

 The Short-term Parental Leave plan provides up to four consecutive weeks of leave for the period directly before or after the birth or adoption of a child.
-During this time, the student continues to be enrolled and, if on an assistantship appointment, the student will continue to receive graduate assistant benefits (i.e., tuition waivers will remain in place), health benefits, and his/her stipend
+During this time, the student continues to be enrolled and, if on an assistantship appointment, the student will continue to receive graduate assistant benefits (i.e., tuition waivers will remain in place), health benefits, and his/her stipend.

 Eligibility: The Short-term Parental Leave plan applies to all full-time enrolled graduate students at all campus locations anticipating the birth or adoption of a child.
 Eligible graduate students are those who have been full-time graduate students for at least one academic year (two academic semesters, not including the summer) at the time Parental Leave is taken.
 Students must maintain their full-time enrollment status during Parental Leave.